Jane Baker (mayor): Political career

 Baker first became involved in politics and community activism during the early 1970s.
 Developers had proposed development of open land on the city's Sugarloaf Mountain.
 Baker organized a group made up of predominantly women activists into the Save Sugarloaf Committee, which successfully fought off the developer and preserved Sugarloaf as one of the city's permanent open spaces.

 Her experience as an activist and organizer led her to seek elected office to the city council.
 She was elected to the San Mateo city council in 1973 on an environmental platform, defeating two incumbent members and seven other candidates for her seat.
 In doing so, she became the second woman ever elected to San Mateo's city council.
 She remained on the city council for twenty years, until her retirement from office in 1993.
 Baker campaigned to be called "councilwoman" while in office, noting that her male colleagues used the term "councilman".
 The San Mateo County Times called her a "bridge-builder and peacemaker" during her tenure.

 Baker was appointed and reappointed Mayor of San Mateo on six occasions, becoming the first woman to hold the mayoral office in San Mateo.
 A three-term limit for future mayors was instituted by city council while she was still in office after having served five of her terms.

 Baker retired from the city council and the mayor's office in 1993 after twenty years in office.
-Baker served on the board of the Metropolitan Transportation Commission (MTC) for sixteen years, including two years as the board's chairwoman from 1993–95.
+Baker served on the board of the Metropolitan Transportation Commission (MTC) for sixteen years, including two years as the board's chairwoman from 1993 to 1995.
 While at MTC, Baker championed efforts to preserve and access open space, including the San Francisco Bay Trail.

 Baker also served as the president of the American Association of University Women (AAUW) and the president of the League of California Cities.

 San Mateo County honored her work in 1999 by naming her to the San Mateo County Women's Hall of Fame.
 In 2004, Rep. Tom Lantos read a tribute to her into the record of the 108th Congress.
 She and her husband also became licensed pilots.

 Jane Baker died on July 1, 2011, at the age of 88.
 Her health had been in decline during her later years.